Photo by interstid/Shutterstock

 “My parents live in Southern California and I live in Northern California, so chances are high that we’ll end up at their place for the holidays.
 We have already visited them once over the summer and since it’s within driving distance, we feel the risks of traveling to their place are minimal.
 The only thing that has changed since this summer is that our son went back to in-person preschool, so we will pull him out of preschool a week or so before the trip, then we’ll all get polymerase chain reaction (PCR) tests (also known as the nasal swab test), as research has shown that these tests are more accurate than the rapid-result antigen tests.
 If the results are negative, we’ll drive down to Orange County as planned.

 “My brother, who lives in Romania with his wife and two sons, is also planning on joining us.
 This part has been a bit murkier.
 As dual citizens, they’re legally allowed to travel between the U.S. and Europe despite current restrictions on travel between the continents.
-And they likely won’t be under any obligation to quarantine on arrival in the U.S. as the CDC no longer even recommends such a quarantine, let alone requires it.
-However, I’ve asked my brother and his family to quarantine for five days (because data shows this is about the average incubation period for COVID-19) and then take PCR tests.
+However, I’ve asked my brother and his family to take PCR tests on day 5 and quarantine for one week (as per the CDC’s international travel advice).
 Only after receiving negative results would they then head to my parents’ home to ensure the health and safety of my parents, who are in their 70s.
 Having this conversation has been an ongoing process.
 Like all things COVID, nothing is easy.
 But I think with some respect, understanding, and maturity we can get through these tough decisions and hopefully have a wonderful holiday all together—that’s the whole point, right?” —Michelle Baran, travel news editor

 Article continues below advertisement